By Lauren Brincat, Curator and Gary Hammond, Collections Volunteer

 Edward Lange’s Brown Brothers Huntington Pottery captures in vivid detail one of Long Island’s oldest and largest potteries, providing a rare depiction of a nineteenth-century American kiln site and a local industry that relied on clay, one of the region’s most abundant and important natural resources.
 With many of its potters hailing from the Hudson Valley, Huntington was part of a significant network of potteries that grew up in the 1800s, making New York State one of the nation’s leading pottery producers.

-In a “For Sale” advertisement dated March 24, 1813, the Huntington Pottery is described as manufacturing both stoneware and earthenware vessels.
+In a “For Sale” advertisement dated March 24, 1813 in New York’s National Advocate newspaper, the Huntington Pottery is described as manufacturing both stoneware and earthenware vessels.
 It further states that “on said premises is a shop fifty feet long, twenty feet wide, two stories high, a cellar under the whole, good Stone and Earthenware Kilns, a dwelling-house convenient for two families, a store-house and barn, a large wharf with eight feet water in front; also an excellent quality of clay of different kinds near the Factory, particularly calculated for stoneware; also plenty of pine timber growing within a few miles of the premises.”

 Fifty years later, George, Stephen, and Thomas Brown, brothers from Poughkeepsie, took over the pottery.
 Brown continued to use the same buildings described in 1813.
 They were still there when Lange painted the site in 1880, but with one noticeable addition.
 To the left of the image is George Brown’s “new” house—the very structure in which this painting was discovered a century later.
 On February 2, 1873, the Long Islander newspaper noted its construction: “Mr. George Brown, one of the partners of this firm, is building a handsome two and a half story house 24 x 34, near the site of his present residence, just above the pottery…” The home still stands today.